 Nowadays, they are able to give better health recommendations, like when to sleep, eat or exercise, because their data now is much more predictive.
 As a result, users are able to understand themselves better.

-What AI applications can we expect to see in the coming years?I think that in the near future, more companies will adopt AI platforms to process data.
-It’s very easy to collect data from combined services, run it all through an AI platform and see what happens.
-What are the conclusions AI can bring to the table when they throw the data in?
+What AI applications can we expect to see in the coming years?I believe that in the near future, more companies will embrace AI platforms for data processing.
+Collecting data from integrated services, running it through an AI platform, and observing the outcomes will become increasingly straightforward.
+What insights can AI provide when analyzing the compiled data?
 In some cases, the result will be the same as the old analysis, but in other cases, you will find completely new insights that you didn’t see before.
 The connection of different types of data introduces a new era of possibilities that we can reach with this technology.
 Combining textual data, vision, voice, real-time data about our health, and different signals that we produce throughout our lives can result in very interesting insights that can be beneficial to many.
 I think that AI gives businesses the opportunity to make their service personalized and relevant for users, and not just one size that fits all.
 We can easily automate things that until now we did manually, like text analysis, understanding the temperature of conversation in chat or voice call.
 Understanding what will fit the user better next time, what kind of additional services or information could be relevant to the user, even if they never asked for it before.
 In 2016 we saw a great boost in the era of chatbots.
 This hype has gone down now because of other hypes like blockchain.
 AI is the main reason for the rise of chatbots because it connects people and computers.
 The hidden change in Chatbots is AI, allowing brands to deliver feature-rich communication in a personalized way.
 The hype of chatbots had seemingly gone down, but AI is definitely here.

 The interfaces that use AI to change over time could be a keyboard, text on our smartphone, voice, video communication between our devices.
 In the future, there will be new ways to communicate with our devices but the basic power called AI will endure and be a part of the other revolutions that we’ll see in the near future and later along the line.
 People take AI capabilities and connect them to topics like health, marketing, technology, and even the blockchain.
 Companies take these capabilities and try to see how they can use it in other topics and industries.
 For now, most AI services and scenarios are still based on old web and mobile apps, but the general trend is to improve them and make them better.